C Sharp syntax: Query syntax

 The statements are compiled into method calls, whereby almost only the names of the methods are specified.
 Which methods are ultimately used is determined by normal overload resolution.
-Thus, the end result of the translation is affected by what symbols are in scope.
+Thus, the result of the translation is affected by the symbols in scope.

 What differs from SQL is that the from-statement comes first and not last as in SQL.
-This is because it seems more natural writing like this in C# and supports "Intellisense" (Code completion in the editor).
+This seems more natural writing in C# and supports "Intellisense" (Code completion in the editor).

 Anonymous methods

-Anonymous methods, or in their present form more commonly referred to as "lambda expressions", is a feature which allows you to write inline closure-like functions in your code.
+Anonymous methods, (lambda expressions), is a feature that allows programmers to write inline closure-like functions.

-There are various ways to create anonymous methods.
-Prior to C# 3.0 there was limited support by using delegates.
+C# supports various ways to create anonymous methods.